jasongiotis/Mini-Java-Semantic-Analysis/README.md

 The results are printed in the standard output and there are separators for each file, class, class methods, class variables

 This project was Implemented for Compilers class in 2022  Department of Informatics and Telecommunications of the University of Athens .
-Proffesor: Yannis Smaragdakis
+Professor: Yannis Smaragdakis